aaron-tundrapeaksstudios/EZ-RNG/README.md

 ```
   1.)
 Download and un-zip the addons folder from this repo
   2.)
-If your project doesn't yet have an addons folder, paste the addons folder as-is into the root of res://
+If your project doesn't yet have an addons folder, create one in the root of res://
     2.1.) res:// structure should be res://addons/ez_rng/$contents
     2.2.)
 If you already have an addons folder, just paste the ez_rng folder into it
   3.)
 Navigate to Project -> Project Settings -> Plugins and check the "On" box